IOS 15: Home

 The various Home screens can be reordered, deleted, hidden, or limited using Focus mode.

-Per-App Text Size
+Per-app text size

 From the Control Center, the text size can be set per app.

 Spotlight

 The global search function has been enhanced and it is also available on the lock screen by pulling the page down.

 Dictation

-Formerly limited to 60 seconds, the Voice-To-Text dictation available in the keyboard is unlimited.
+Formerly limited to 60 seconds, the Voice-To-Text dictation time available in the keyboard is unlimited.

 System-wide translation

 System-wide translation allows the user to translate text in all apps by selecting it and tapping on the Translate option.

 Adjust video playback speed

 The system default player, used for videos and by many apps, supports changing playback speed.

 Video Effects and Mic Mode

 The Control Center supports Video Effects, adding Portrait effect to the camera, and Mic Mode to implement microphone Voice Isolation.